AzraiHasan/supanuxt-auth-db/handy_prompt.md

-analyze the attached repo. let's continue as per the `Component Tests TODOs`, accordingly.
+analyze the attached repo. let's continue as per the `component_tests.md`, accordingly.

-please update the `Component Tests TODOs` file
+please update the `component_tests.md` file

 i've implemented the changes and found no errors.